sourceduty/AI_Design_Contests/README.md

 #

-> Alex: "*This is a failed, simple and very rough concept.*"
+> "*This is a failed, simple and very rough concept.*"

 #
 ![Blender](https://github.com/user-attachments/assets/f9a77a9e-1ecb-4451-b643-1c6153365956)